Search features

 erbois Email Email More info More Info

 POLS 360.
 INDEPENDENT STUDY.
 Directed research on an individual basis.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.
+One, two or three hours.

 a section of the INDEPENDENT STUDY course in Political Science - POLS